Benefits of getting it right include decreased animal health costs, increased worker safety and comfort, and decreased injuries.

 - Make sure the uprights around the first bail don’t obstruct the exit from the dairy as this will cause cows to back up to negotiate a way around them, hindering cow flow.

 - The position of the hinge post for the front gate can restrict the size of the first bail.
 The hinge post should be located in line with the edge of the pit, and zig-zag rails should not angle back to the hinge post.

 Nib along pit wall

-A nib along the edge of the pit stops cows slipping into the pit.
+A nib along the edge of the pit stops cows slipping into the pit and is essential with straight rump rails.
 One slip can make a cow nervous for future milkings.
-A nib is essential with straight rump rails.
 Keep the following points in mind: